-We need to talk about roof racks.
-If you’ve been anywhere in 4X4 land over the last five years you’d spot more cheap Chinese roof racks than you could shake a product recall notice at.
+We need to talk about the roof rack.
+If you’ve been anywhere in 4X4 land over the last five years you’d spot more cheap roof racks than you could shake a product recall notice at.
 And hey, we’re not hating, they make a lot of sense.
 They offer up a heap more storage space no doubt, but they’re not without their downsides.
-They raise your centre of gravity making you more likely to roll, can potentially rust your roof in a matter of months causing thousands of dollars of damage, and they increase your fuel consumption due to a reduction in aerodynamic efficiency.
+These roof racks raise your centre of gravity making you more likely to roll.
+Plus they can potentially rust your roof in a matter of months causing thousands of dollars of damage.
+In addition, they increase your fuel consumption due to a reduction in aerodynamic efficiency.

-It’s no big secret a lot of 4X4 magazines survive by bending over backwards for their advertisers, convincing their readers they need the latest and greatest whatever-the-hell the advertiser is selling.
+It’s no big secret a lot of 4X4 magazines survive by bending over backwards for their advertisers.
+They convince their readers they need the latest and greatest whatever-the-hell the advertiser is selling.
 If you listened to half the things they said you’d be convinced you need to pack for a three-month expedition just for an overnight camping trip.
-Things are done a little differently around here, so before deciding what you need in a roof rack it’s important to see if you even need one.
+Things are done a little differently around here.
+Before deciding what you need in a roof rack it’s important to see if you even need one.

 This weekend pack your 4X4 with all the gear you need to take camping.
 As you’re loading every item in give it a good look over to see what’s vital, and what you’ve never even used before.
 The large majority of gear can be slotted inside somewhere with a little creative thinking and making use of the available space.
 Interior roof-mounted cargo nets offer a great place to stash bulky but lightweight items that’d normally end up on the roof.

 Things like push bikes can often be mounted in a substantially cheaper hitch receiver carrier.
 Larger items such as tents, swags or kayaks can work with cross bars rather than a full rack, offering a considerable cost and weight saving.